Tl;dr: to me, the love of the tournament Scrabble community inspired me

 For The Win

 As I traveled to forty-six states, four provinces, and 17 other countries during the two-and-a-half years after graduating from UCSD, I began seriously learning all of the words.
 Having been content with large gaps in my word knowledge over the first half of my Scrabble career, I was dead set on being the best - and to do so, I needed to learn all (at the time) 80,000 two-to-eight-letter words.
-You can read more about that in my discussion of learning the words but suffice to say by the time I arrived in Buffalo, NY in August 2014, I had most of those 80,000 combinations of letters jammed into my brain.
+You can read more about that in my yet-to-come discussion of learning the words but suffice to say by the time I arrived in Buffalo, NY in August 2014, I had most of those 80,000 combinations of letters jammed into my brain.
 I'd developed my own unique brand of Scrabble strategy, too (a brief section on that is coming soon!)

 But before we get to our protagonist's moment of glory, let's step back a few months.
 In 2014, with the travel bug somewhat sated, and most of my savings happily scattered across some 19 countries, I packed nearly everything into my car one day and moved north to Portland, OR.
 I wanted to chase a humble dream of working on a Portland food cart, and, less optimistically, realized I needed to figure out my struggling relationship.
 On the Scrabble front, however, the work appeared to be paying off.
 I won a major tournament in both the spring and summer of 2014, and from there, I headed to Buffalo, confident that I had my best chance yet to take down Nigel on the biggest North American stage.